psons/tlog/README.md

 # tasks

-All tasks from files without an entry in Prioritized.md come after prioritized ones. d - check dirs to be scanned for [pP]roioritized.[mM][Dd] d - build file_list from prioritized d - append any files with tasks that are not in prioritized.md
+All tasks from files without an entry in Prioritized.md come after prioritized ones. x - check dirs to be scanned for [pP]roioritized.[mM][Dd] x - build file_list from prioritized x - append any files with tasks that are not in prioritized.md

 d - eliminate the TLDocument special section "in_progress" it isn't needed any more.
 Some tests will break.